taherakolawala/gradient-based-attributions/README.md

 ## How to Run

-1. Create and activate a Python virtual environment (recommended).
-2. Install dependencies:
+1. Install dependencies:

 ```bash
 pip install -r requirements.txt
 ```

-3. Open Jupyter and run one notebook at a time:
+2. Open Jupyter and run one notebook at a time:
 	- `integrated_gradients.ipynb` (uses `test_data\dog_test.jpg` by default)
 	- `integrated_decision_gradients.ipynb` (uses `test_data\monkey_test.jpg` by default)
-4. Run all cells from top to bottom to:
+3. Run all cells from top to bottom to:
 	- load pretrained ResNet50,
 	- compute attributions,
 	- visualize heatmaps and the preprocessed input image.